tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/购买指南/购买容器集群/地域和可用区_intl_en.md

 ### Characteristics

-- The networks of different regions are fully isolated.
+- The networks in different regions are fully isolated.
 Tencent Cloud services in different regions **cannot communicate via a private network by default**.
-- Tencent Cloud services across regions can communicate with each other through [public IPs](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet, while those in different VPCs can communicate with each other through [CCN](https://intl.cloud.tencent.com/document/product/1003) that is faster and steadier.
+- Tencent Cloud services in different regions can communicate with each other through [public IP addresses](https://intl.cloud.tencent.com/document/product/213/5224) over the Internet, while those in different VPCs can communicate with each other through [CCN](https://cloud.tencent.com/document/product/877), which is faster and more stable.
-- [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding, and binding CVMs in the same region.
-If the [cross-region binding](https://intl.cloud.tencent.com/document/product/214/12014) feature is enabled, then binding CVMs to Cloud Load Balancer across regions is supported.
+- [Cloud Load Balancer](https://intl.cloud.tencent.com/document/product/214) currently supports intra-region traffic forwarding by default.
+If [cross-region binding](https://intl.cloud.tencent.com/document/product/214/12014) is enabled, cross-region binding of CLB and CVM instances is supported.

 ## Availability Zone

-### Introduction
+### Overview

 An availability zone is a physical IDC of Tencent Cloud with independent power supply and network in a single region.
 It can ensure business stability, as failures in one AZ are isolated without affecting other AZs in the same region.
 By starting an instance in an independent availability zone, users can protect their applications from being affected by a single point of failure.
 You can view the following table or use the [DescribeZones](https://intl.cloud.tencent.com/document/product/213/35071) API to get a complete list of availability zones.